harishsureit/Char_prediction_Model/README.md

 Tensorflow v2.0
 ****************
 Use this model for alpha and numeric character prediction.
-This model is trained english alpabet and numeric values (obtained form EMNIST dataset).
+This model is trained on english alpabet and numeric values (obtained form EMNIST dataset).